t0m3kz/franc/docs/user-guide.md

 - **vPC Group Validation**: Each vPC group must contain at least two interfaces
 - **Complete Interface Configuration**: All interface fields must be filled

+### Help Integration
+- Help icons and expandable sections are available for every service and field
+- Quick Help is always available on the Home tab
+- Interface configuration help is available in the Connection Request form

 ## Error Handling

-The portal provides clear, actionable error messages:
+The portal provides clear, actionable error messages and guidance:

 - **Field-Level Errors**: Specific guidance for each invalid field
 - **Real-Time Validation**: Immediate feedback as you fill forms
 - **Success Confirmation**: Clear confirmation when requests are submitted successfully
+- **Validation Tips**: Expandable help sections provide tips for fixing errors

 ## Mobile Optimization